Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Gift/Redemption.md

 # Redemption

 Redeeming a gift card involves using it to buy merchandise from a physical store, an online store, or a retail location.
-When redeeming a gift card use the [payment requests](?path=docs/Resources/API-Documents/Payments/Payments.md) for charges, refunds and cancels along with the conditional request variables.
+When redeeming a gift card use the [payment request APIs](?path=docs/Resources/API-Documents/Payments/Payments.md) for charges, refunds and cancels along with the conditional request variables below.

+---

 ## Request Variables